 # 2 — Stafford Beach

-As mentioned in the video, a second, somewhat developed option is camping at Stafford Beach.
+A second, somewhat developed option is camping at Stafford Beach.
 However, this campground is a much longer hike, 3.5 miles (compared to camping at Sea Camp, closest to the ferry dock).
 Plus you have to backpack all your gear (no carts allowed, but bicycles are allowed at Stafford).
 There are fire rings with grill, cold showers, flush toilets and a water spigot (but water must be treated before drinking).
 Stafford Beach campsites cost $12 per night for up to six.

 Backpacking & Remote Camping